riboviz/riboviz/docs/prep-riboviz-config.md

 # Configuring the RiboViz workflow

-This page describes the inputs that `prep_riboviz.py` requires and how it is configured.
+This page describes the inputs that `riboviz.tools.prep_riboviz` requires and how it is configured.

 ---

 ## Input files

-`prep_riboviz.py` requires the following inputs (file formats are in brackets).
+`prep_riboviz` requires the following inputs (file formats are in brackets).

 ### Configuration